I’ve put together 101 of the best travel quotes as a reminder, motivation, and remembrance for the reasons why we travel.

 Happiness is hard to define of course, but I think happiness lies in your outlook and present state of mind.
 To be happy is to be in the present moment, no matter what you own or where you are.

 23. “What gives value to travel is fear.
 It breaks down a kind of inner structure we all have.” – Elizabeth Benedict

 24. “We must go beyond textbooks, go out into the bypaths and untrodden depths of the wilderness and travel and explore and tell the world the glories of our journey.” – John Hope Franklin

 25. “Though we travel the world over to find the beautiful, we must carry it with us, or we find it not.” – Ralph Waldo Emerson

 Walking on the globe with your head down will never open up all views and beautiful things to see.
 In order to enjoy traveling, you have to keep your mind and heart open, accept different cultures and traditions and simply try to adapt.
 Keep a positive mindset and you’ll see the beauty of the world.

 26. “Real traveling is not about visiting places but about ‘re-visiting’ our inner-self.” – Sorrab Singha

 27. “Travel not to find yourself, but to remember who you’ve been all along.” – Unknown

-Both of these travel quotes (#26 and #27) emcapsulate that sometimes we travel to learn more about ourselves.
-A large aspect about traveling is of course visiting places, but sometimes you end up visiting parts of yourself too.
+Both of these travel quotes (#26 and #27) encapsulate that sometimes we travel to learn more about ourselves.
+A large aspect of traveling is, of course, visiting places, but sometimes you end up visiting parts of yourself too.

 28. “Travelling expands the mind rarely.” – Hans Christian Andersen